Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 Since the country’s recent political upheaval and transition, which is just the most recent developments of a decades-long crisis fueled by conflict, instability, natural disasters, economic insecurity, and climate change, including the worst drought in the last 27 years, water has become even more scarce in Afghanistan.

-According to UNICEF, 8 out of 10 Afghans consume contaminated water, and 93% of the country’s children reside in vulnerable and water-scarce areas.
+According to a UNICEF report, 8 out of 10 Afghans consume contaminated water, and 93% of the country’s children reside in vulnerable and water-scarce areas.

 4. Syria

-Due to low water levels in the Euphrates River, northern Syria was facing its worst drought in nearly 70 years at the end of 2021.
+Due to low water levels in the Euphrates River, northern Syria faced its worst drought in nearly 70 years at the end of 2021.
 Weather-related climate change occurrences have been exacerbated by conflict for more than ten years.

-According to the International Committee of the Red Cross, 98% of Syrians living in cities and 92% of those living in rural areas had reliable access to clean water before to 2010.
-With barely 50% of the water and sanitation systems still operating, that has decreased by more than 40%.
+According to the International Committee of the Red Cross, 98% of Syrians living in cities and 92% of those living in rural areas had reliable access to clean water before 2010, with barely 50% of the water and sanitation systems still operating, that has decreased by more than 40%.

 5. Turkey

-Turkey experienced severe water shortages in the summer of 2021, a side effect of the greatest heat wave in six decades, just as its neighbors Lebanon and Syria.
+Turkey experienced severe water shortages in the summer of 2021, a side effect of the greatest heat wave in six decades, just like her neighbors, Lebanon and Syria.

-According to the Yale School of the Environment, wildfires brought on by the heatwave burned 770 square miles of land, and 60% of the nation is at risk of desertification.
+According to the Yale School of the Environment, wildfires from the heatwave burned 770 square miles of land, and 65% of the nation is at risk of desertification.

 Lower groundwater levels, which have been primarily caused by the climate crisis and ineffective water management practices, are combined with extreme drought conditions.